thistent/dims/README.md

-# dims
+# DIMS: Distributed Idea Mapping System

-Distributed Idea Mapping System
+Documentation will be available at https://thistent.github.io/dims/